ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

    the observed data.
 * `coverage_plot.pdf` and `coverage_probability.npy` files with the results of the coverage probability diagnostic test if testing was enabled.
 * `inference.pickle`: The trained inference object, which stores the weights of the trained neural network.
-This is necessary when resuming training in the multi-round case, where we don't want to start from scratch but continue from the last trained network.
+Knowledge of these are required when resuming training in the multi-round case, where we do not want to start from scratch but continue from the last trained network.
 * `posterior_samples_test_data.npz`: A NumPy array containing the true values and the corresponding posterior samples for each sample in the test dataset if testing is enable .
 * `samples_posterior.pt`: A tensor containing samples from the posterior distribution conditioned on the observed data.